 Being Mormon and on social media at all, it was difficult not to notice that my church has shifted its policy toward gay Mormon participation to a more hard-lined, less inclusive, some will say less loving, position.
 I haven’t dove deep into it.
 Maybe I never will.
-This issue doesn’t effect me full on.
+This issue doesn’t affect me full on.
 I’m not gay, no one in my immediate family is gay.
 But I’ve read their stories.
 I know people who are gay.
 I know people who know people who are gay.
-Thinking about it at all, it’s hard not to sympathize with those people in pain over this shift in policy.
+Thinking about it at all, it’s hard not to sympathize with those people in pain because of this policy.

 But I also have some sympathy for what the church is trying to do.
 They are trying to walk a mighty fine line.
 They admit that same sex attraction is not a choice:

 The experience of same-sex attraction is a complex reality for many people.
 The attraction itself is not a sin, but acting on it is.
 Even though individuals do not choose to have such attractions, they do choose how to respond to them.
 With love and understanding, the Church reaches out to all God’s children, including our gay and lesbian brothers and sisters.

 The church no longer recommends (at least not necessarily) a gay person marry someone of the opposite gender.
 I hope they have stopped recommending reparative therapy.
 Instead, they advocate celibacy.
 By all accounts, mixed orientation marriages largely end up in divorce, and reparative therapy is ineffective and damaging.
 I’m not an expert on this subject, I’m just repeating what I’ve read.